USS President (1800): Second Barbary patrol

+On 21 March 1804 The Secretary of the Navy ordered Lt.
+Cassin, supervisor of the Washington Navy Yard, to prepare her for sea.
+She was recommissioned on 2 April.

 In April 1804, President Jefferson decided to reinforce Preble's squadron.
 President, Congress, Constellation, and Essex prepared to sail as soon as possible under the direction of Commodore Samuel Barron.
 Barron selected President as his flagship, but she required a new bowsprit and repairs to her masts and rigging.
 Some two months passed before the squadron was ready to sail.
-They departed in late June and arrived at Gibraltar on 12 August.
+She left the Washington Navy Yard 25 May.
+She arrived at Hampton Roads on 13 June.
+They departed the Capes 5 July and arrived at Gibraltar on 12 August.

 President left Gibraltar on 16 August with Constellation; the frigates paused at Malta before arriving off Tripoli on 10 September, joining Constitution, Argus, and Vixen.
 Sighting three ships running the blockade of Tripoli, the squadron moved in to capture them; during the pursuit, a sudden change in wind direction caused President to collide with Constitution.
 The collision caused serious damage to Constitution's stern, bow, and figurehead.
 Two of the captured ships were sent to Malta with Constitution; President sailed to Syracuse, Sicily, arriving on 27 August.

 When Barron arrived in the Mediterranean, his seniority of rank over Preble entitled him to assume the duties of commodore.
 However, soon after replacing Preble, Barron went ashore at Syracuse in poor health and became bedridden.
 Under command of Captain George Cox, President began routine blockade duties of Tripoli during the winter months of 1804–05.
 In late April 1805, Constitution captured three ships off Tripoli.
 President escorted them to port at Malta before rejoining Constitution.

 Barron's fragile health necessitated his resignation; he passed command to John Rodgers in late May 1805.
 Barron ordered Cox to command Essex, and turned President over to his brother, James Barron, on 29 May.
-On 3 June, after the Battle of Derne, the U.S signed a peace treaty with Tripoli.
-President sailed for the United States on 13 July, carrying the ailing Barron and many sailors released from captivity in Tripoli.
+On 3 June, after the Battle of Derne, the U.S. signed a peace treaty with Tripoli.
+President sailed for the United States on 13 July, carrying the ailing Barron, also Capt.
+Bainbridge and many sailors released from captivity in Tripoli.
+She arrived at Hampton Roads 11 September 1805 and was put in ordinary at the Washington Navy Yard on 22 September.